MaxBusc/CodeChronicles/README.md

 5. **Power BI Dashboards**
    Reports and dashboards created in Power BI to showcase data analysis skills.

+6. **Learn How to GIT**
+Challenges and exercices to learn the basic and more advanced functions of GIT and GitHub (you need to start somewhere !)

 ## Technologies Used

 - Python